 Dealing with breast cancer and breast cancer treatments can be a long and exhausting road — but not impossible.
-However, there are some breast cancer side effects that some patients notice.
-If you’re looking for help on how to handle breast cancer side effects, we have more information for you.
+If you’re looking for help on how to handle breast cancer side effects, we’re here to help.

 How does breast cancer affect a person’s daily life?

 Again, side effects of breast cancer and treatments vary from person to person.
 However, the most common ways that breast cancer and treatment affect a person’s daily life are;

 - Itchy skin

 - Nerve damage

 While there are other side effects that may come and go, or be lifelong, these are the most commonly reported.

 Related: How To Deal With Fatigue During Breast Cancer Treatment